Cantate’s 2025–2026 Concert Season

 Cantate’s 2025-2026 season draws its name from powerful texts our choirs will interpret throughout the year.
 Ancient manuscripts, classical poetry, and newspaper headlines; canonical masterworks, choral favorites, and a brand-new commission call on us to raise our collective voice for commemoration and celebration, justice, and joy.

-Season Subscriptions Are Now Available!
+Season Subscriptions Are Still Available!

 Explore Individual Tickets: